cracked-unc-club/unccord-bot-go/README.md

 ## Roadmap

-### To feature version 0.1:
+### Planned Features for Version 0.1:
--[ ] Be able to replace the Color-Chan and Unpaid Intern (Carlbot) bots.
+- [ ] Be able to replace the Color-Chan and Unpaid Intern (Carlbot) bots.
 (Anything related to role assignment currently in [#react-roles](https://discord.com/channels/1276883668559724544/1277649676698386585)).
--[ ] Basic Discord message handlling using 'disgo'.
+- [ ] Basic Discord message handling using 'disgo'.
--[ ] CI Pipeline setup using GitHub Actions for build and test -[ ] Full unit testing suite for basic features
+- [ ] CI Pipeline setup using GitHub Actions for build and test.
+- [ ] CD Pipeline setup (Where are we hosting?
+What tool are we going to use?).
+- [ ] Full unit testing suite for basic features.
--[ ] Develop a modular progress structure for easy scalabilty
+- [ ] Develop a modular progress structure for easy scalability.

 ### To version 1.0:
 Replace all third-party bots.
+llm integration?
+Twitter integration?
+Automatic cracked unc event organization in your local metropolitian area?

 ### Features